 We have retrieved all the password related fields of the user in the above select query statement.
-There are many properties and informatical fields stored n the user table for all the user-related information.
+There are many properties, and informatical fields stored n the user table for all the user-related information.
 You can describe the user table and see the list of the columns stored in the user table using the following command –

 That gives the following output.

-After selecting these columns for the root user, you will observe that the root user has almost all the privileges assigned to it and have ‘Y’ value stored in the privilege column that stands for yes.
+After selecting these columns for the root user, you will observe that the root user has almost all the privileges assigned to it and have a ‘Y’ value stored in the privilege column that stands for yes.

 Alternatively, one more command can be used to login as the root user into a MySQL database that is as follows –